School of destruction

 - A Russian police corps makes a fortune through corruption?
 What does the boss do with it?
 Make his toilet golden.

-Two random anecdotes today in the news.
+These are two random anecdotes today in the news.
 Now think how many people make a fortune of selling out our shared environment, by clear-cutting fairytale moutain slopes, bulldozing sparkling fishgrounds, paving marshes that provided life for thousands of years..
 And for what?Abundance

 (Some kind of) capitalism and industrialisation were brutal for landscapes and cultures, but they also provided societies immensely.
 Climate disruption and biodiversity loss were inevitable if we wanted to crawl out of poverty and war.
 But we made it, at least locally and there’s potential globally.
 It was good now, time for damage control!
 Time to curb aggravation!